wq2012/SimpleDER/README.md

 Features **NOT** supported:

 * Allowing segment boundary tolerance, *a.k.a.* the `collar` value.
+* A full breakdown of the different components of DER (False Alarm, Miss, Overlap, Confusion).

 For more sophisticated metrics with this support, please use [pyannote-metrics](https://github.com/pyannote/pyannote-metrics) instead.